 The Terrorism and International Narcotics Unit is responsible for the investigation and prosecution of transnational acts of terrorism, narco-terrorism, narcotics trafficking, and money laundering which threaten U.S. national security.
-In 2009, Mr. Bharara created the unit by merging the Terrorism and National Security and International Narcotics Trafficking units because of the increasing nexus between narco-trafficking and terrorism.
+In 2009, the unit was created by merging the Terrorism and National Security and International Narcotics Trafficking units because of the increasing nexus between narco-trafficking and terrorism.
 The unit works closely with the Office’s local, state, national, and international law enforcement partners, including, the Federal Bureau of Investigation (FBI), the U.S. Drug Enforcement Administration (DEA), and the New York City Police Department (NYPD).

 Securities and Commodities Fraud Task Force

 The Securities and Commodities Fraud Task Forces investigates and prosecutes crimes relating to the operation of the country’s securities and commodities markets, including all varieties of securities fraud, insider trading, market manipulation schemes, accounting and regulatory reporting frauds, and penny stock “pump and dump” schemes.
 The Task Force works in close coordination with the Securities and Exchange Commission, the Commodity Futures Trading Commission, and the FBI to uncover these financial frauds.

 Complex Frauds and Cybercrime